Make an Appointment: [email protected] | (813) 295-6995

 • Navigating relationship issues related to your disability

-• Supporting your connection with loved ones to talk about you experiences
+• Supporting your connection with loved ones to talk about your experiences

 • Helping you identify your needs